HosnaJabbari/Knotty/Original_CCJ/README.md

 make
 ```
 ##### Usage:
-Run from commandline, where \<sequence> is the input RNA sequence:
+Run from a command line in the Original_CCJ Directory:
 ```
 ./CCJ <sequence>
 ```
+where \<sequence> is the input RNA sequence.

 Example:
 ```